hphelion/documentation/devplatform/preview/windows_overview.md

 <span style="color:red">**Note**: Helion Development Platform 1.2 is currently only available on HP Helion Public Cloud as part of the Developer Preview</span>

-Helion Development Platform (HDP) version 1.2 includes a full end-to-end solution for creating and deploying .NET Framework applications.
-Windows developers can now leverage their knowledge and use the tools they are accustomed to in order to leverage the power of HDP.
+Helion Development Platform  version 1.2 includes a full end-to-end solution for creating and deploying .NET Framework applications.
+Windows developers can now leverage their knowledge and use the tools they are accustomed to in order to leverage the power of Helion Development Platform.
 HTTP-based .NET applications that follow the <a href="http://docs.cloudfoundry.org/devguide/deploy-apps/prepare-to-deploy.html">Cloud Foundry application model</a> are a great fit for this feature support.

 This document contains the following sections: